DOI-USGS/ISIS3/Developing-ISIS3-with-cmake.md

 `cd ISIS3`

-For now, pull down the cmake branch.
-This is temporary until cmake is merged into dev.

 ## Anaconda and ISIS3 Dependencies
 To start building ISIS3 with cmake, you first need anaconda installed. **If you are developing internally to USGS, please expand the `Details` drop-down for more information; otherwise, continue reading the instructions in this section**.